a-langlais/a-langlais/README.md

 ## 🧳 Portfolio

-To explore some of my projects and learn more about my skills, visit [my portfolio](https://alexandrelanglais.notion.site/Alexandre-LANGLAIS-b913204bd696484fa3b8f7b148aee413).
+To explore some of my projects and learn more about my skills, visit [my portfolio (fr)](https://alexandrelanglais.notion.site/Alexandre-LANGLAIS-b913204bd696484fa3b8f7b148aee413).

 ## 💼 Skills